Trade tensions stoke worries of anti-U.S. backlash in China

 Jim Boyce, a Beijing-based wine consultant who writes the blog Grapewallofchina, said while there were concerns that the duties would make U.S. wine less cost-competitive, the greater worry was over the image the trade war would generate for U.S. goods.

-On Monday, China imposed extra tariffs on imports of American goods including wine, in response to U.S. duties on steel and aluminium imports.
+On Monday, China imposed extra tariffs on imports of American goods including wine, in response to U.S. duties on steel and aluminum imports.

 “Are we going to see people in China worried about drinking American wine because of politics?
 That’s the bigger problem,” he said.